-We are half way through the Summer Season which means I had to make a stop in Los Angeles during the 4th of July weekend for Anime Expo.
-This is one of the largest anime conventions in North America and the 2018 event attracted over 100,000 visitors from around the world.
+We are half way through the Summer Season which means I had to make a stop in Los Angeles during the 4th of July weekend for Anime Expo 2019.
+This is the largest anime conventions in North America as the event attracts over 100,000 visitors from around the world.

 The Gaming Experience

-Anime Expo was not just about checking out what is hot in the world of anime but also an opportunity to also check out some of the most highly anticipated games.
-During the weekend I got to try a lot of games, including some of the most highly anticipated titles.
+Anime Expo 2019 was not just about checking out what is hot in the world of anime but also an opportunity to check out what is going on in the gaming world.
+From highly anticipated titles to new releases, here some games I got to check out:

 Artists and Vendors

 Anime Expo had over 100 merchants set up in the Exhibit Hall selling a verity of goods.
 From figurines, old video games, and collectible merchandise are among the many gems in this treasurer trove.
 Or one could pick up some amazing designs from respected artists.
 Even if you had no shopping agenda, it’s still fun to look through all the cool stuff and meet the many artists.

 Here are some of the major vendors that stood out during the convention:

 Its just not an anime convention without Crunchyroll.
 Besides hosting several premiers during the weekend, they also had a shop selling all kinds of memorabilia exclusive to Anime Expo.
 Fans could pick up some awesome t-shirts or hoodies at their booth or pick up some free convention swag.